straw-hat-team/adr/src/adrs/6310044131/README.md

 - Moving a resource is a change of `parent`, which keeps move APIs uniform (`sourceParent`, `destinationParent`) across services.
-- The rule is enforced in schema tooling, not review vigilance: the protobuf lint pipeline rejects a field named exactly `parent` that is not typed as a hierarchy-node reference, and flags `parent`-prefixed fields missing a type qualifier (the machine-checkable analog of Google's `google.api.resource_reference` annotations on parent fields).
+- The rule is enforced in schema tooling, not review vigilance: the protobuf lint pipeline accepts exactly two shapes and rejects the rest.
+  A field named exactly `parent` must reference a hierarchy node; a field matching `parent<Type>Id` is kinship and must carry the qualifier;
+  every other `parent*` spelling (including `parentId` and `parent_id`) is rejected (the machine-checkable analog of Google's `google.api.resource_reference` annotations on parent fields).
 - Domains that own a tree of same-kind resources qualify with their own type (`parentTaskId`, `parentCommentId`).
 The hierarchy service's own events are the one near-bare use (`parentId` on a node), which is